cancervariants/fusion-representation/README.md

-# Gene Fusion Curation
+# Gene Fusion Representation
-A repository for tracking documents, issues, and tools for the cross-consortia gene fusion guidelines.
+A repository for tracking documents, issues, and tools for the cross-consortia gene fusion representation guidelines.

 For more information on this project, please visit our [guidelines page](https://fusions.cancervariants.org).